AswinRam4433/Wordle-Insights/README.md

 ### What did I do in this project?
 I made use of the in-built corpora of the NLTK library of Python and picked out all the 5 letter words.
 Then I filtered out all the Wordle-legal words and began to look through them for interesting patterns to make tangible insights.
 Along the way, I used matlplotlib to depict information graphically.
-After looking at the heatmap showing the occurence of each letter at each position and after using online word unscramblers, I was able to arrive at the conclusion that RAINS, BLUEY and CHOMP are the three best words to start off with.
+After looking at the heatmap showing the occurrence of each letter at each position and after using online word unscramblers, I was able to arrive at the conclusion that RAINS, BLUEY and CHOMP are the three best words to start off with.
 I also arrived at the conclusion that a letter can repeat almost one-third of the time.

 ### What did I learn in this project?
 - I learnt how to make use of the NLTK library in real-world scenarios.